kourier-server/kourier/README.md

 ## Benchmarks

 It is common to see high RPS for servers on benchmarks, but how many HTTP-compliance benchmarks have you seen on the Internet?
-Below, you can see how Kourier compares against well-known alternatives (you can click on the links below to go to the respective post detailing the benchmark from which the compliance score was obtained):
+Below, you can see how Kourier compares against well-known alternatives (you can click on the links below to go to the respective post detailing the benchmark from which the compliance score was obtained):<br />

 | Server      | Lan     | HTTP Compliance Score |
 | -------     | :-----: | :------: |